Hussien0Mahmoud/Log_File_Analyzer/Prompts.md

 ---

 ### 💬 Prompt 2 – Testing Example
-I asked for a few example log lines to test the script.
+Give few example log lines to test the script.
-ChatGPT provided sample log entries with different IPs, endpoints, and response codes so I could test the logic easily.
+ChatGPT provided sample log entries with different IPs, endpoints, and response codes to test the logic easily.

 ---

 ### 💬 Prompt 3 – Full Code
-Then I asked it to write the complete Python code for the analyzer.
+Write the complete Python code for the analyzer.
 ChatGPT generated a working script called **`log_analyzer.py`** that:
 - Reads the log file
 - Extracts IPs, endpoints, and status codes